 In 2020 alone, King County disposed over 188,000 pounds of household batteries, a total of nearly 18% of its hazardous waste collection.
 In total, 914,000 pounds of household batteries were improperly disposed of as municipal waste in King County.

 This increased demand for and use of batteries, along with a lack of convenient disposal options for batteries of all kinds, present a number of concerns for waste management streams and facilities.
 Battery product stewardship can address these concerns.
+Read on to learn how and why.

 How does product stewardship work?